scalvetr/poc-apache-flink/README.md

-# POC Apache FLink
+# POC Apache Flink

-This POC will install a Flink on Kubernetes using [native Kubernetes deployments](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/native_kubernetes/) and the [Flink kuberntes operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/concepts/overview/), and then deploy a simple job, developed in java.
+This POC will install a Flink on Kubernetes using [native Kubernetes deployments](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/native_kubernetes/) and the [Flink kuberntes operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/concepts/overview/), and then deploy some simple jobs, developed in java.

 ## Prerequisites